MarlinFirmware/MarlinDocumentation/_features/autostart.md

 ---
 title: Autostart
-description: Automatically execute gcodes at bootup
+description: Automatically execute G-code at startup
 tag: autostart

 author: shitcreek
-contrib: AnHardt
+contrib: AnHardt, thinkyhead
 category: [ features, autostart ]
 ---

 # Autostart

-`Autostart` is available on printers with an SD card reader.
-If `auto0.g` exists on the card, the printer will recognize and execute it on bootup.
-Thereafter, if there are files with incrementing numbers, e.g. `auto1.g`, they will be done in incrementing order.
+If the printer has an SD card inserted at startup or reset, Marlin will look for the file `auto0.g` and execute it, followed in sequence by any other files with the same pattern (`auto1.g`, `auto2.g`, etc.) all the way up to `auto9.g`.

+By default, Autostart is included in the firmware whenever SD card support is enabled.
+It can be disabled to save a little flash and SRAM if the feature is not needed.

-## Use cases
+## Use-cases

-- 'Autostart' can eliminate the need for any start.gcode in the slicer.
-Since the startup procedure depends mostly on the printer, the advantage is not having to manage individual start.gcode for every gcode file, and having it all in one convenient file.
-The disadvantage of that is that many slicers insist on having some heatup commands in their now superficial start.gcode.
-Additionally, some perfer to have the `e_steps_per_mm` as part of their gcode file - this causes to have different start.gcode for different printers.
-- `Autostart` is an alternative place to store/set printer settings, with the option of changing them using a keyboard.
-They can also be changed in real-time during printing.
+- Provide alternative settings for all the files on an SD Card.
-- Use printer in a kiosk mode, e.g. when its powered, start a print.
+- Use the printer in "kiosk mode" to start a print simply by rebooting.
-- Set the printer to a fresh start state after a failed print.
+- Set the printer to a fresh state after a reboot.
+- Run from the menu to set a fresh state at any time.

-## LCD menu option
+## Configuration

+- `NO_SD_AUTOSTART` completely removes Autostart from the firmware.
-`MENU_ADDAUTOSTART` - add an option in the menu to run all auto#.g files
+- `MENU_ADDAUTOSTART` adds a menu item that can be used to run all the `auto#.g` files at any time.

 ## Credits
-The feature was created by `bkubicek` in a pizza powered hacking session at Protospace/Utrecht with `Joris` and the Ultimaker guys.
-The initial intend was to have a print started, as soon the printer was plugged in - e.g. for coin-operated exhibitions.
+Originally created by `bkubicek`, `Joris`, and the Ultimaker guys in a pizza-powered hacking session at Protospace/Utrecht as a way to start a print as soon the printer is powered on.